 Sintra: A Tale of Two Castles

-We’re standing on a mountaintop west of Portugal.
+We’re standing on a mountaintop west of Lisbon.
 We’ve lucked out.
 It’s one of those perfect days when the blue sky extends all the way to the horizon.

 To get here, we drove west from Lisbon to Sintra, parked the car, walked partially up the hill, stopped to think about it, hired a mototaxi, arrived at the ticket booth of Pena Palace and climbed the final path to the entrance.
 This is not an easy place to get to but no good view comes without a cost.

 According to the experts, Pena Palace is an example of Romanticism in architecture.
 It’s definitely romantic and inspires visions of Rapunzel unfurling her hair from the turrets.
 With its fanciful spires and crenellations, it looks more like a castle than a palace to me.
 But either way, Pena Palace is a Unesco World Heritage Site that was built as a chapel, developed into a monastery in the late 1400s, destroyed by the earthquake of 1755 and rebuilt in the mid-1800s by King Ferdinand as a residence for Portugal’s royal family.
 It became a national landmark in the early 1900s.

 The palace’s madder and yellow exterior projects happiness but I imagine all the history, all the love and fear, all the sunny days and terrible storms, all the glorious moments and sad departures that have happened at this mountain monument throughout the last 600 years.